afa-farkhod/Elasticsearch-JavaAPI-connection/README.md

 - ID : khsystems
 - PW : qwer12#$

-1. `HighLevelRestClientRemoteServer` - First we check Elasticsearch remote server connection with High Level Rest Client.
+1. `HighLevelRestClientRemoteServer` sample inside the folder: `ElasticHighLevelRemote` - First we check Elasticsearch remote server connection with High Level Rest Client.
 Api allows to enter the index name, field name and value(key word), then runs the `vector search` to bring the related result(ignore the error message, it is just saying that Log4j2 should be updated, api itself works fine):

 ![image](https://user-images.githubusercontent.com/24220136/236647470-60da3ffa-e8c1-42bd-91b6-c0efdc9fba1c.png)